tntapple219/Android-Boot-Animation-Collection/Custom Rom/ArrowOS/README.md

-# 🐉 Resurrection Remix Boot Animations
+# ⬆️ ArrowOS Boot Animations

 This folder contains boot animations extracted from various versions of **ArrowOS**, the Android skin developed by ArrowOS.